thallysbezerra/original-test/README.md

 -  API link: http://www.mocky.io/v2/5d5b259e2f00002c0036fa0b
 -  Backup of API mocked on direcory `/api`.
 -  Images (normal and thumbnails) edited on Photoshop CC and hosted on https://imgur.com/.
--  Success, requesting and error feedback combining `fetch` and `catch` with ternaries.
+-  Success, requesting and error feedback combining `fetch` and `catch` with conditional structure using `switch`.

 ## CSS